lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 [More on brownie tests](https://eth-brownie.readthedocs.io/en/stable/tests-pytest-intro.html?highlight=tests#writing-unit-tests)

     - These tests are some series of calls, transactions, and assertions to make sure our contract responds as it should.
-    - The Created functions test the Crowdfund and Blogs methods in our smart contract.
+    - These Created functions test the Crowdfund and Blogs methods in our smart contract.

 ```py